 Essential SAFe: Scaling Agile in the Workplace

-SAFe, or the Scaled Agile Framework, is a methodology for scaling agile practices across an entire organization.
-Essential SAFe is a lighter-weight version of the full SAFe framework, designed for smaller organizations or teams that don’t need the full suite of features.
+Essential SAFe is a methodology for scaling agile practices across an organization.
+It is a lighter-weight version of the complete SAFe framework, designed for smaller organizations or teams that don’t need the full suite of features.

 So what exactly does Essential SAFe include?
 Let’s break it down.